-The Commodity Technology (CT) systems currently sited and in use at LLNL were planned, researched, developed, procured, tested, integrated, and deployed to unify computing across the National Nuclear Security Administration (NNSA) defense complex.
-These systems leverage industry advances and open source software standards to build, field, and integrate Linux clusters of various sizes into production service.
-The programmatic objective is to dramatically reduce overall total cost of ownership of these commodity systems relative to best practices in Linux cluster deployments today.
-This objective strives to quickly make these systems robust, useful production clusters under the coming load of ASC scientific simulation capacity workloads.
+The Commodity Technology Systems (CTSs) currently sited and in use at LLNL were planned, researched, developed, procured, tested, integrated, and deployed to unify computing efforts across the National Nuclear Security Administration (NNSA) defense complex.
+These systems leverage industry advances and open-source software to build, field, and integrate high-performance clusters of various sizes into production service.
+The Advanced Simulation and Computing (ASC) programmatic objective is to substantially reduce the total cost of ownership of these CTSs relative to Linux cluster deployments today.
+Ultimately, the goal is to make these systems as robust and useful as quickly as possible to support ASC's scientific simulation capacity workloads.

 NNSA's latest capacity computing systems, collectively called CTS-2 systems, are the fourth joint procurement under the ASC program.
 They will replace the current CTS-1 machines, which were sourced by the 2015 CTS-1 contract and are now nearing retirement.
 LLNL’s first CTS-2 machines—Mutt, RZWhippet, and Poodle—arrived in mid-2022.
 Deployment of additional machines, including Dane, RZHound, and Bengal is ongoing, with additional future CTS-2 system deployments through 2025.

 The CTS-2 contract is funded primarily by NNSA’s ASC program and will provide at least $70 million for more than 70 petaflops of computing capacity to the NNSA Tri-Labs (LLNL, LANL, and SNL).
 These systems will be deployed at the Tri-Labs in building blocks called “scalable units” (SUs), with each SU representing approximately 1.4 petaflops of computing power.
 The CTS-2 contract will also be available to other defense and institutional computing programs.